Linda Cardellini: 2020–present: Horror roles and others

-On March 24, 2025, it was announced that Cardellini would be appearing as Pamela Voorhees, mother of Jason Voorhees, in the upcoming Peacock series Crystal Lake which will be a prequel to the Friday the 13th film series.
+On March 24, 2025, it was announced that Cardellini would be appearing as Pamela Voorhees, mother of Jason Voorhees, in the upcoming Peacock series Crystal Lake; which will be a prequel to the Friday the 13th film series.

+On April 13, 2026, it was announced that she would be joining the cast of Bill Hader's featured directorial debut They Know.

 Personal life

-Cardellini dated her Freaks and Geeks co-star Jason Segel for several years following the show's cancellation in 2000.
+Cardellini dated her Freaks and Geeks co-star Jason Segel for several years following the show's cancellation in 2000 until their breakup in 2007.
 She and her boyfriend Steven Rodriguez announced her pregnancy in October 2011.
 Cardellini gave birth to their daughter in February 2012.
 She and Rodriguez became engaged in June 2013.

 Cardellini divides her time between the San Francisco Bay area and Los Angeles.
 She and her family own a country home in Woodside, California, where she enjoys horseback riding.
 She is Catholic.